 When spots of decay weaken your tooth enamel, you don’t have to worry about a silver or amalgam filling further marring the appearance of your smile.
-Dr. Rodgers can repair new cavities and replace old fillings with beautiful tooth-colored fillings.
+Dr. Rodgers and Dr. Hughes can repair new cavities and replace old fillings with beautiful tooth-colored fillings.
 Made of composite resin, tooth-colored fillings offer a number of advantages to the silver alternative, including a more natural appearance, less removal of tooth structure, and absolutely no risk of mercury exposure.

 For significantly decayed or damaged teeth, white crowns allow you to enjoy restored strength without sacrificing your beautiful smile.
 Made of sturdy, natural-looking ceramic or porcelain, a white crown is a tooth-shaped covering that fits directly over the damaged tooth to hold it together, prevent further decay, and strengthen it against more breakage.
 Dental crowns are a long-trusted method for repairing a significantly damaged tooth.